 Chicken Cacciatore, aka Pollo alla Cacciatora in Italian, is well known outside of its country of origin but I can’t say it’s quite as tasty as the original.

-Every time I’ve had it at an Italian restaurant in North America it tasted like a piece of fried chicken smothered in a basic…read ‘bland”… marinara sauce, which gave me an impression that all Italian food tasted the same.
+Every time I’ve had it at an Italian restaurant in North America, it tasted like a piece of fried chicken smothered in a basic…read ‘bland”… marinara sauce, which gave me an impression that all Italian food tasted the same.

 On my very first trip to Italy a few years ago I quickly learned that statement couldn’t be further from the truth.

-Cacciatore sauce is not just an extension of marinara sauce that’s been pimped up with some chicken.
+Cacciatore sauce is not just an extension of marinara sauce, that’s been pimped up with some chicken.
 It has a taste of its own and a great one at that!

 It’s delicious with surprisingly crisp chicken skin simmered in a mildly tangy tomato sauce, infused with aromas of rosemary and garlic, rounded off with good old red wine.

-Is chicken cacciatore recipe easy to make?
+Is it easy to make?

-Yes it is because it mostly cooks itself in the oven while you could be doing something much more interesting with your time.
+Yes, it is because it mostly cooks itself in the oven while you could be doing something much more interesting with your time.

 The divine taste and the ease of preparation are the reasons chicken cacciatore could be an amazing everyday meal option and a stunning dinner party idea.

-Making Chicken Cacciatore involves 3 easy steps
+Making chicken cacciatore involves 3 easy steps.

 - Browning it in olive oil.
+(Improves texture.)

 - Making the sauce.
+(Double the flavour.)

-Alright, now I feel confident to reveal the secret ingredient.
-No, not olives seeing that they are in the picture below.
+Listen up, friends, this sauce is so delicious mostly due to one secret ingredient.
+No, not the olives seeing that they are in the picture below.
 The secret ingredient is anchovies.